How to Draw Old-Growth Forests

 Last of all, it’s time for some highlights.
 Create another layer, and set the blend mode to Add or Screen.
 I kept the same brush and color, and started painting highlights on the side of the tree closer to the light.
 You can also use a softer, large brush to paint a broader highlight on a few of the hills of the forest to give some more dimension.

-With that, can now draw all the forests on your fantasy map.
+With that, you can now draw all the forests on your fantasy map.
 I hope you found this helpful, and I look forward to seeing your maps!

 Josh